allanXQ/allanjuma/content/featured/Hive/index.md

   - Node Js
   - Mongo DB
   - AWS
+  - Firebase Auth
+  - Stripe
+  - Tinypesa
 showInProjects: true
 ---

 Hive is a platform built to facilitate the creation and management of chamas(informal SACCOs).
 It enhances transparency in the chamas' operations by making data available to all members.
 It also enhances security of financial assets.
 It offers a variaty of chama models including table banking and ROSCA.
+This is an ongoing project.